xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     };
     ```

-3. In the existing `src` directory, create a `hooks` folder.
+3. In the `my-app`/`src` folder, create a `hooks` folder.
 In the `hooks` folder, create a file named `useStreamMessages.js`.
+The purpose of the `useStreamMessages` hook is to enable your "hello world" app to listen for and display (stream) new messages as they become available.
+Without message streaming, you would need to refresh your app to display new messages.
 Copy this code and paste it into the file: <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/cf9f028b18aa2ac825aeeb0b8877bbb6bbcbbdc5-->

     ```js showLineNumbers
     import { useContext, useEffect, useState } from "react";